-Summary Lead division Management Services Division (MSD) For Board approval (2024 budget) USD 5.8 million USD 5.8 million Participating units Innovation and Knowledge Management Division (INK), Corporate Finance Division (FIN) CCI lifespan Final year of a multi-year initiative (2023-2024) Aligned with corporate e management priorities Link to management result s 34 Ensuring maximum efficiency and accountability and prioritizing innovation (100%) MR4: Engage in effective partnerships (100%)
+Summary Lead division Management Services Division (MSD) For Board approval (2024 budget) USD 5.8 million USD 5.8 million Participating units Innovation and Knowledge Management Division (INK), Corporate Finance Division (FIN) CCI lifespan Final year of a multi-year initiative (2023-2024) Aligned with corporat e management priorities Link to management result s 33 Ensuring maximum efficiency and accountability and prioritizing innovation (100%) MR4: Engage in effective partnerships (100%)

-- 105. The United Nations Business Innovations Group is continuing its efforts to deliver on the overarching efficiency targets established by the Secretary-General in 2017 and is committed to achieving the USD 310 million annual savings called for through a variety of inter-agency, agency and bilateral initiatives.
-The revised efficiency road map for 2022-2024 is in line with the quadrennial comprehensive policy review for 2021-2024 and effectively extends the original timeframe for the implementation of key United Nations development system reform activities by two years, to 2024. - 106.
+- 108. The United Nations Business Innovations Group is continuing its efforts to deliver on the overarching efficiency targets established by the Secretary-General in 2017 and is committed to achieving the USD 310 million annual savings called for through a variety of inter-agency, agency and bilateral initiatives.
+The revised efficiency road map for 2022-2024 is in line with the quadrennial comprehensive policy review for 2021-2024 and effectively extends the original timeframe for the implementation of key United Nations development system reform activities by two years, to 2024. - 109.
 The requested CCI funding is sought to enable management to support the Secretary-General's reform initiatives during the extended period.
 The proposed investment will ensure that WFP has the capacity to prepare for and respond to inter-agency reform efforts, leading where appropriate, and to develop its position and offerings with regard to the reform.
-The proposed investment includes activities related to the key targets set by the Secretary-General for the achievement of USD 310 million per year in efficiencies. - 107.
-Although the initiative is led by MSD, it will also involve the participation of FIN and INK as well as close collaboration with the Human Resources Division, Supply Chain Operations Division, Technology Division, Legal Office, country offices and regional bureaux, especially regarding global shared services and common back offices. - 108.
-Table A.III.16 shows the CCI budget for 2024 by deliverables.
+The proposed investment includes activities related to the key targets set by the Secretary-General for the achievement of USD 310 million per year in efficiencies. - 110.
+Although the initiative is led by MSD, it will also involve the participation of FIN and INK as well as close collaboration with the Human Resources Division, Supply Chain Operations Division, Technology Division, Legal Office, country offices and regional bureaux, especially regarding global shared services and common back offices.